 download source code here here

-Duration controls change over time.
-With a simple one window approach, the cross platform standalone application manages lists of tracks to compose changing data over a fixed duration.
-The application sends values over OSC and can also be configured through OSC messages.
+Duration is a flexible timeline editor application which sends values over OSC and can be configured through OSC messages.
+With a simple one window approach, Duration is a cross platform stand alone application manages lists of tracks to compose changing data over a fixed duration.
+Duration can be downloaded from www.duration.cc

 James George is a media artist and software developer using code to create new images and experiences in physical space.
 His work takes the form of permanent architectural installations, public projections, and mobile applications.
 He is an active participant in creative software communities and a contributor to open source initiatives.
 His projects have been exhibited internationally, including The Conflux Festival (USA 2009), Beall Center for Art and Technology (USA 2010), and Enter5 (Czech Republic 2011) and Interaction IOI (Barcelona, Spain 2011).
 This year he collaborated to create permanent installations for the University of Central Florida’s Institute for Simulation and Training and for the National Maritime Museum in Greenwich.
 Currently he is producing an exhibition commissioned by The Creators Project premiering in October 2011.
 He lives and works between New York and London.